-- 6.1 The Working Group performed an initial assessment of CAP 166 original, WGAA1 and WGAA2 against the applicable the CUSC Objective(s); - (a) the efficient discharge by the Licensee of the obligations imposed upon it by the act and the Transmission Licence; and - (b) facilitating effective competition in generation and supply of electricity and facilitating such competition in the sale, distribution and purchase of electricity. - 6.2 The results of this assessment are summarised in the table below.
+- 6.1 The Working Group performed an initial assessment of CAP 166 original, WGAA1 and WGAA2 against the applicable the CUSC Objective(s); - (a) the efficient discharge by the Licensee of the obligations imposed upon it by the act and the Transmission Licence; and - (b) facilitating effective competition in generation and supply of electricity and facilitating such competition in the sale, distribution and purchase of electricity.

-Type of Auction Price Based Capacity/Duration (SO indicates capacity availability and allocation is then based on price) Criginal WGAA1 WGAA2 WGAA3 Capacity/Duration (SO provides price signal response to capacity require Original WGAA3 Efficient disc Auctions of zonal capacity Boundary Constraint Allocated at Nodes Boundary Constraint Allocated at Nodes with Reserve Prices Users bid capacity requirement over a number of years harge of licence As an avetion Implicit discovery of value of Promotes Discovery of value of transmission access capacity and temporal nature of long-term capacity bookings would give improved investment signals As an auction design it may have merit but it is complicated and without testing there is no indication that it is a more efficient allocation of capacity than currently As an auction design it may have merit but it is complicated and without testing there is no indication that it is a more efficient allocation of capacity than currently Implicit discovery of value of transmission access capacity (via Users' response to pricing signals) and temporal nature of long-term capacity bookings would give improved investment signals As an auction design it may have merit but it is complicated and without testing there is no indication that it is a more efficient allocation of capacity than currently Reserve pricing allows for locational pricing signals to be retained within the auction framework Provision of Information re requirement of capacity rights at the same time should enal the SO to plan the system in a more coordinated way than under current arrangement.
-However, there could be a delay to individual User's plans due to needing to wait for auction process to signal rights.
+Type of Drice Based Consoity/Duration

+Auction (SO indica tee capacity av ailability and (SO provides price signals in

+Auction allocatio on is then based l on price) response to capacity requirements)

+Original WGAA1 WGAA2 WGAA3

+Auctions of Boundary Boundary Users bid capacity requirement over a

+zonal Constraint Constraint number of years

+capacity Allocated at Allocated at ,

+Nodes Nodes with

+Reserve

+Prices

+Efficient disch narge of licence conditions

+Promotes Discovery of As an auction As an auction Implicit discovery of value of

+value of design it may design it may transmission access capacity (via

+transmission have merit have merit but Users' response to pricing signals) and

+access but it is it is temporal nature of long-term capacity

+capacity and complicated complicated bookings would give improved

+temporal and without and without investment signals

+nature of testing there testing there is

+long-term IS NO no indication

+capacity indication that that it is a

+DOOKINGS It is a more more enicient

+improved allocation of

+invostmont anocation of currently

+signale currently currentiy

+As an auction currentiy Reserve

+design it may pricing allows

+have merit for locational

+but it is pricing signals

+complicated to be retained

+and without within the

+testing there auction

+is no framework

+indication that

+it is a more

+efficient

+allocation of

+capacity than

+currently

+Provision of Inf ormation re requ irement of capacit ty rights at the same time should enable

+the SO to plan the system in a r nore coordinated way than under current arrangements.

+However, there could be a delay y to individual Use er's plans due to needing to wait for

+auction process s to signal rights.